|

 Perfect models |

-To remedy this, we must first turn our gaze in the right
+To remedy this, we must first turn our gaze in the

-of excellence. |
+His own models of excellence. |

 Renewed selfhood |

 Let the "male and female" of God's creating appear.
-Let us

-feel the divine energy of Spirit, bringing us into newness of life and
+Let us feel the divine energy of Spirit, bringing us into newness of life and

 recognizing no mortal nor material power as able to destroy.
 Let us rejoice